bitcoin/bitcoin/contrib/gitian-keys/README.md

 ## PGP keys of Gitian builders and Developers

-This list contains the public keys of Gitian builders and active developers.
+The keys.txt contains the public keys of Gitian builders and active developers.

 The keys are mainly used to sign git commits or the build results of Gitian builds.